idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ### Ballooning

 - ☐ Bring lots of balloons and manual pump
 - ☐ Make some balloons for kids at the airport
+- Made balloons for kids at Sam's work (they loved it)
+- Made balloons for Baltasar's kids, they loved it too.
+- ☐ Sit at a coffee shop and make balloons for kids walking past!

 ### Joy Activities

+- ☑ Just finding joy where I am
+- Making the gym a joyful experiance.

 ## Emotional Habits (Y/5)